jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

     toℕ (addF' (addF' cin (combine (μ mhi) (μ mlo))) (combine (μ nhi) (μ nlo))) -- 2 ∎
 ```

 Note I drastically shortened this proof to make it fit [^full-proof].
 What we do is make the first line (indicated by `1`)
 be the same as the last line (indicated by `2`).
-trough steps with equational reasoning.
+through steps with equational reasoning.
 Every step is small,
 and the process is in a way fully mechanical pattern matching.
 A step is anything within `≡⟨ ⟩`,